 - Your policy’s death benefit can also provide funds to pay potential estate taxes.

 - Depending on how and when you purchase your policies, you and your partner may be able to secure life insurance benefits that are not considered part of your estates for estate tax purposes.

-In this regard, you and your partner might consider cross-owning policies on the other’s life or each of you might acquire a policy on your own life, naming your partner as your beneficiary.
+You and your partner may consider cross-owning policies.
 When you cross-own life insurance policies, you each buy a policy on the other’s life.
-At your partner’s death, as the owner and beneficiary of the policy, you receive the death benefit and create a plan to provide regular income.
+At your partner’s death, as the owner and beneficiary of the policy, you receive the death benefit and can create a plan to turn that benefit into a stream of income.
 Because the policy was not your deceased partner’s property, the policy’s death benefit would generally not be counted as part of his or her estate for estate tax purposes.
 However, the value of the policy your deceased partner owned on your life generally would be included in your partner’s estate for estate tax purposes.

-When you simply each name the other as beneficiary on a policy that you each respectively own on your own life, the death benefit on the policy you own would generally be includable in your estate for estate tax purposes.
+By naming each other as beneficiary on a policies that you each own on your own lives, the death benefit on the policy you own would generally be included in your estate for estate tax purposes.
 Whether estate taxes are owed will depend on the size of your estate.

 This is document is intended to provide general information only.
 It may not be relied upon to avoid IRS or other tax penalties.
 How this information may apply to you depends upon your individual circumstances.
 You should consult with your own tax and legal advisers to determine how this general information may apply in your individual situation.
 New York Life and its employees cannot provide tax or legal advice.